Comparisons / lighting

 • Availability and lead times vary by reseller.

-Very easy to buy 2300–2700depending on versions Medium/Wide opticno dedicated spot 1×18650USB-C ~0.4-0.7 €/Whcommon pack (~4-8 EUR / 10.8 Wh) IP68 / IPX8not rated for cave diving ~124–175with battery N/A Efficiency ~ 60–80%order of magnitude
+Very easy to buy 2300–2700depending on versions Medium/Wide opticno dedicated spot 1×18650USB-C ~0.4-0.7 €/Whcommon pack (~4-8 EUR / 10.8 Wh) ~60 €lamp with 18650 included (Amazon) IP68 / IPX8not rated for cave diving ~124–175with battery N/A Efficiency ~ 60–80%order of magnitude

-• Standard cells and simple maintenance.
+• Standard 18650 cells, simple maintenance.

-• Useful output and long-run stability are below premium models.
+• Output and regulation below premium models.

-Made to order 2000 Very wide (bare LED) + dedicated spotpanoramic wide + spot 2×18650replaceable cells ~0.4-0.8 €/Whcommon pack (~10-20 EUR / 25.2 Wh) Diving -250 mclaim 395with batteries No Efficiency ~ 65–90%linear: efficiency ~ Vf/Vbat
+Made to order 2000 Very wide (bare LED) + dedicated spotpanoramic wide + spot 2×18650replaceable cells ~0.4-0.8 €/Whcommon pack (~10-20 EUR / 25.2 Wh) ~520 €direct order from manufacturer Diving -250 mclaim 395with batteries No Efficiency ~ 65–90%linear: efficiency ~ Vf/Vbat

 • Caving/diving oriented with extensive customization.